amar-b/graph_img_segment/README.md

 Uses the "Grid Graph" model.
 Graph is built and managed using the networkx library.

-Uses the CIELAB "delta E" metric for edge weights instead of euclidean distances between rgb tuples rgb or the procedure described in the paper.
+Uses the CIELAB "delta E" metric for edge weights instead of euclidean distances between rgb tuples or the multi-segmentation procedure described in the paper.

 Example Usage:
 ```